Lendermarket Review

 It’s incredibly tough to find any information about the owners or shareholders of Lendermarket.

-We had to read the entire document about platform rules, to find out that Tauri Jaanson signed in as the director and Veiko Väli as a secretary.
+We had to read the entire document about platform rules to find out that Tauri Jaanson signed in as the director and Veiko Väli as a secretary.

-Both of those people do not share any information about their roles at Lendermarket on their LinkedIn profiles.
+Neither person shares information about their roles at Lendermarket on their LinkedIn profiles.

 We requested further information from Lendermarket, and here is what we found out: